How Many People Use PayPal? 20+ PayPal Statistics for 2026

 PayPal’s growing popularity with older users can be attributed to several factors.
 They are more tech-savvy than adults over 50 of 20 years ago, while the tech itself has become more accessible.
 Consumer habits have also evolved in recent years.

-9% of US children had a PayPal account in 2020.
+9% of US children have a PayPal account.

 (Statista)